-What is the Quality Improvement Organization?
+What is the quality improvement organization?

-■ This organization is a group of doctors and other health care professionals who are paid by the Federal government.
+This organization is a group of doctors and other health care professionals who are paid by the federal government.
 These experts are not part of our plan.
-This organization is paid by Medicare to check on and help improve the quality of care for people with Medicare.
+This organization is paid by Medicare to check on and help improve the quality of care for people with 2019 Evidence of Coverage for Anthem MediBlue Dual Advantage (HMO SNP) Page 186 Chapter 9.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

+Medicare.
 This includes reviewing hospital discharge dates for people with Medicare.